kdamiani/frontend-boilerplate/README.md

-# Frontend Boilerplate with Parcels js
+# Frontend Boilerplate with Vite
 a frontend boilerplate to create fast templates.
-Made with Parcel js.
+Made with Vite.

 ## Installation
 Install frontend-boilerplate with yarn